-The Chautauqua Dance program presents classical and contemporary ballet as well as modern dance performances by the North Carolina Dance Theatre in residence and Chautauqua’s renowned School of Dance.
+The Chautauqua Dance program presents classical and contemporary ballet as well as modern dance performances by the Charlotte Ballet in residence and Chautauqua’s renowned School of Dance.
 The Chautauqua Music Festival — designated an All-Steinway Music Festival — provides a unique learning experience for students from around the world to study in the school’s instrumental, voice and piano programs.

 Our Popular Entertainment events feature a dynamic mix of artists, musicians, entertainers and speakers, and attract crowds to our our 4,000-seat, open-air Amphitheater.
 The Family Entertainment Series features free performances each Tuesday evening (during the Chautauqua season) in Smith-Wilkes Hall.
 This series appeals to family members of all ages providing fun, interactive entertainment ranging from music to mime, puppetry, dance and much more.
 Sunday Entertainment is free at Chautauqua; your free admission to the grounds includes an afternoon show in the Amphitheater.

 The Logan Chamber Music series, held in the intimate setting of Elizabeth S. Lenna Hall, offers a variety of chamber music experiences each season with a diverse selection of guest ensembles of both instrumental and vocal music, ranging from medieval chant to Brahms to jazz to the contemporary music of our time.